abalbastrem/moosic/README.md

 * sometimes lines will be drawn over a circular node
 * when finishing a moosic, the player will just repeat it
 * after signing up, there is no confirmation of success, but you can login manually by going to the login tab
+* clicking are is square when the visual nodes are circles

 ### Happy joorney into moosic !